5 Ways Humidifiers Can Benefit You In The Cold Winter Months

 5. Helps Prevent Annoying Static Electricity Buildup

 While static shocks are hardly dangerous, they can be really annoying in the winter.
 Static electricity has a tendency to build up much more frequently in the winter because of the cool, dry atmosphere present in most homes and workplaces.
 This is because water is an extremely effective conductor.
-In a humid environment, static buildup is very rare because the moist air absorbs imbalances in positive and negative charge.
+In a humid environment, the static buildup is very rare because the moist air absorbs imbalances in a positive and negative charges.

-However, in a dry environment, these imbalances have nowhere to go, and continue to build up until they’re released – often on your skin, which provides plenty of moisture for nasty static shock discharges.
+However, in a dry environment, these imbalances have nowhere to go and continue to build up until they’re released – often on your skin, which provides plenty of moisture for nasty static shock discharges.

 Humidifiers deal with this problem by restoring natural moisture levels to your environment, channeling static electricity harmlessly into the air, and reducing your risk of shock.

-Get A Humidifier – And Enjoy Your Winter
+Get a Humidifier – And Enjoy Your Winter

 As you can see, there are plenty of great reasons to buy a humidifier.
 Whether you’re suffering from dry skin, tired of static discharges building up on your wool socks, or just looking to reduce your risk of getting sick, a humidifier is a fantastic investment.

 So get a great humidifier, sit back, and enjoy the winter.
 Spring will be here before you know it – and the moist, healthy environment provided by your new humidifier will help you get through the worst of the cold, dry winter months.

 - Garden / Landscaping / Patio — 262